Granada, Nicaragua

 When we asked people living in Granada what life is like and how people spend their time, they said:

 "Granada is a popular destination for expats and digital nomads due to its low cost of living, beautiful colonial architecture, and vibrant culture.
 Expats and digital nomads in Granada can enjoy a relaxed lifestyle, with plenty of opportunities to explore the city's many attractions, from its stunning churches and cathedrals to its lively markets and restaurants.
 The city is also home to a diverse range of activities, from hiking and biking to kayaking and surfing.
-With its warm climate and friendly locals, Granada is an ideal destination for those looking to experience a unique and exciting lifestyle," said one expat in Granada.
+With its warm climate and friendly locals, Granada is an ideal destination for those looking to experience a unique and exciting lifestyle," wrote a member in Granada.

 "Many of the expats are retired yet work on many projects especially with non-profits.
 Some have the usual restaurants, B and B's, bars, hotels and other types of business.
 For the locals, life is about work and family though it is a poor country with very high unemployment and even higher under-employment.
-Baseball is the most popular sport followed and futbol (soccer) is the most popular for the children to play," said one expat who made the move to Granada.
+Baseball is the most popular sport followed and futbol (soccer) is the most popular for the children to play," commented one expat who made the move to Granada.

 What do expats in Granada appreciate most about the local culture?